 Do you ever look at a TV show or a movie, and think to yourself, I could absolutely play in that world?
 Plenty of gamers do.
 I suppose it is the same sort of inspiration that fan fiction writers get.
-There is something about looking at a well formed world, that make you want to play there.
+There is something about looking at a well-formed world, that makes you want to play there.

 I recently watched the first season of Lost Girl, and I had that reaction.
 Now the show itself is not super awesome, but it is entertaining.
 It is a bit sex heavy, like a paranormal romance.
 There is nothing wrong with that, I guess, but it can be off putting if you are made uncomfortable by sex scenes.
 The cast is generally pretty interesting, and they do a good job of building a world.

 The heroine in the show is a succubus, which is a sort of Fey.
 Fey are like the fair folk, or Tuatha de Dannan of Irish myth.
 All the supernatural beings in that world are considered some sort of Fey.
 This is the first world rule that you can look at for game world design.
 This simplifies things as it makes everything fit into a familiar framework.
 The succubus, vampires, werewolves, leprechauns, and basilisks are all Fey, and you don’t need to cook up a new backstory, and metaphysical origin, for each.
 Having a framework is something that simplifies the world and helps give it parameters.
 That is important in fiction and in game design.